-- Alternative 2A: Dismantle the western section of the A-601 pipeline and accommodate the feed-in of green gas using green gas boosters (GGBs). - Alternative 2B: Maintain the western section of the A-601 pipeline, switch it to a lower pressure, and use it as a green gas gathering pipeline between Harlingen and Kootstertille.

-Alternatives analysis (technical, Given that alternative 1 is highly technically complex and involves high financial and social effects) cost, alternative 2 is the preferred alternative.
-Alternative 2A, i.e. the use of green gas boosters to move the gas from RNO to RDN does not completely solve the problem given that green gas production will eventually exceed the offtake capacity in the RDN.
+I. Alternative assessment (if not in No-action alternative Doing nothing means that the RNOs will not be able to facilitate feed-in of the green gas offered in the summer, which in turn would negatively affect the profitability of the businesses wanting to feed in green gas.
+GTS should offer the parties wanting to feed in green gas in Harlingen an HPGG H-gas connection, which would result in higher quality requirements and high compression costs.
+Alternatives The following alternatives were investigated during the study phase: Expanding the market area for green gas by connecting the RNO networks.
+Using green gas boosters between various 8-bar networks and the RDN for G-gas and then using green gas booster(s) to move the gas from the RDN to the HPGG.
+Having a green gas gathering pipeline between Harlingen and Kootstertille.
+Alternatives analysis (technical, financial and social effects) Alternative 1: connecting RNO networks would be carried out by the RNOs in places where this is possible.
+This increases offtake in those specific areas, but does not solve the green gas congestion throughout the entire area.
+Alternative 2: the use of RNO green gas boosters to move the gas to the RDN does not completely solve the problem given that green gas production will eventually exceed the offtake capacity in the RDN.
 This means that compressors must also be installed to compress gas moving from the RDN to the HPGG.
-The TCO of this alternative is € 48.3 million.
-Alternative 2B, i.e. using the Zuidwal pipeline as a green gas gathering pipeline, will enable transport of the gas to the HPGG in one compression step.
-The TCO of this alternative is € 13 million.
-Support for the estimation of Alternative 2B, i.e. the green gas gathering pipeline, offers the option of impacts of the alternatives transporting the surplus green gas out of the area and into the HPGG in one compression step.
+Alternative 3: using the Zuidwal pipeline as a green gas gathering pipeline, the gas can be transported to the HPGG in one compression step.
+Support for the estimation of impacts of the alternatives Alternative 3, green gas gathering pipeline, offers the option of transporting the surplus green gas out of the area and into the HPGG in one compression step.
 This means that there would probably be no need to install green gas compressors in the area.
-Additionally, the fact that alternative 2B has the lowest TCO makes it the preferred alternative from a financial standpoint.
-The single party connected to the western section of the A-601 (HPGG) pipeline will be connected to the nearby regional distribution network (RDN).
-Two envisioned green gas producers in Harlingen can also be connected to this new connecting pipeline (approx. 2.5km).
-With a green gas gathering pipeline between Harlingen and Kootstertille, GTS can transport the RNOs' surplus green gas to the HPGG for H-gas via a new compressor station on the site of the former Kootstertille blending station.
-With the complete reuse of existing infrastructure and sites, the impact on the environment is very limited.
-Rationale for selection of Based on the assessment of the alternatives, GTS chooses alternative 2 proposed alternative and subsequently alternative 2B.
 The transmission of green gas can be realised entirely using existing pipelines.
 The compressors can be installed at the site of the former Kootstertille blending station.
-Alternative 2B is the most robust and cost-efficient solution with the lowest impact on the environment.
+With the complete reuse of existing infrastructure and sites, the impact on the environment is very limited.
+Rationale for selection of proposed alternative Based on the alternatives analysis GTS chooses alternative 3.
+For the benefit of the customer along the pipeline, the western section of the A-601 pipeline in Harlingen will be connected to the RDN for G-gas.
+GTS can connect the envisioned green gas producers in Harlingen to this 'new' RDN pipeline.
+With a green gas gathering pipeline between Harlingen and Kootstertille GTS can transport the RNO's surplus green gas to the HPGG for H-gas via a new compressor station on the site of the former Kootstertille blending station.
+This is the most robust and cost-efficient solution with the lowest impact on the environment.
 Concerning missing information This project is in the preparation phase.
 The stated budgets and spread over the years are expectations based on cost estimates from preliminary studies.